RumeelHussainbnb/CoreDAODocs/docs/FAQs/btc-staking-faqs.md

 * **Time Lock Expiration:** When you lock your Bitcoin for staking, it's inaccessible until the staking period concludes.
 * **Choosing wisely:** We advise selecting your locking period thoughtfully, taking into account your investment objectives and risk tolerance.
 Starting with shorter locking periods can help you become familiar with the process before committing to longer durations.
-* **Staked Amount Verification:** currently due to some technical complexities it is possible that your staked asset is not visible in your wallet when checked through CLI, however, you can easily verify that you have the complete ownership of your staked assets from the [Core DAO BTC Native Staking Website](https://stake.coredao.org/).
+* **Staked Amount Verification:** currently due to some technical complexities it is possible that your staked asset is not visible in your wallet when checked through CLI, however, you can easily verify that you have the complete ownership of your staked assets from the [Core Chain BTC Native Staking Website](https://stake.coredao.org/).

 ### 9. Why is my staked asset not visible in my wallet?

-Currently due to some technical complexities it is possible that your staked asset is not visible in your wallet when checked through CLI, however, you can easily verify that you have the complete ownership of your staked assets from the [Core DAO BTC Native Staking Website](https://stake.coredao.org/).
+Currently due to some technical complexities it is possible that your staked asset is not visible in your wallet when checked through CLI, however, you can easily verify that you have the complete ownership of your staked assets from the [Core Chain BTC Native Staking Website](https://stake.coredao.org/).

 ### 10. How is the security of non-custodial BTC staking ensured?